 Australia and Olympic Handball

 Handball was originally played on a soccer field with eleven players per side.
-It was contested by men in Berlin 1936 and Germany claimed the first gold medal.
+It was contested by men at Berlin 1936 and Germany claimed the first gold medal.
 Handball then disappeared from the Olympic program after World War II and its popularity began to wane.

 Across Europe the harsher climate, particularly in Scandinavia, led to the creation of a seven-a-side indoor handball format.
 Handball returned to the Olympic program in this form at Munich 1972 for men only.
 Four years later in Montreal a women’s competition was pioneered.
 Both events have remained on the Olympic program ever since.